foundry-rs/book/src/reference/config/solidity-compiler.md

 If both `offline` and `auto-detect-solc` are set to `true`, the required version(s) of solc will be auto detected but any missing versions will _not_ be installed.

+##### `ignored_warnings_from`

+- Type: array of strings (file paths)
+- Default: none
+- Environment: `FOUNDRY_IGNORED_WARNINGS_FROM` OR `DAPP_IGNORED_WARNINGS_FROM`

+An array of file paths from which warnings should be ignored during the compulation process.
+This is useful when you have a specific directories of files that produce known warning and you wish to suppress these warnings without affecting others.

+Each entry in the array should be a path to a directory or a specific file.
+For Example:

+`ignored_warnings_from = ["path/to/warnings/file1.sol", "path/to/warnings/file2.sol"]`

+This configuration will cause the compiler to ignore any warnings that originate from the specified paths.

 ##### `ignored_error_codes`

 - Type: array of integers/strings